 I gave it to the priest who was going to the Vatican City.
 He told me that he wouldn’t see the Pope but that he could give to his secretary.
 Ten days after that I received — with his handwriting that I know very well — a card, just a card.
 I was thinking, he receives cards and letters from the whole world and he found the time to read (my message) and write back.

 For me it was very important and his way of being present – I think that changes the church.
 He is with the people, as simple as that.
 Like Jesus, there with the people with the suffering ones.
 I insist on this – he hasn’t changed – he does the same things as he did in Buenos Aires.
 He goes to the prisons, he goes to the work places — he does the same (things he did before).

 • What do you enjoy doing outside of your faith?
 What are your likes and dislikes?

 I love singing.
 I’m interested in reading everything.
-I like psychology and the application of psychology as to be better with others.
+I like psychology and the application of psychology as to relate better with others.
 Cultural things.
 I’m interested in studying.
-I like to study about the culture of what I do.
+I like to study about the culture of my parishioners.
 Now I’m here with the Bolivian and Paraguayan people, so I’m interested in studying their rituals and ceremonies.

 Also I like landscapes.
-I like traveling; I like knowing different cultures and people, like the Jewish culture.
+I like traveling; I like learning about different cultures and people, like the Jewish culture.
 I like languages, spirituality.
-I like to seek and to reach and to find out how people get happiness or live happy.
+I like to seek and to reach and to find out how people find happiness or live happy.